 - Place the water and salt in a blender, and process until the salt has fully dissolved.

-- Transfer the water to a bowl, add the perch roe, and brine for 7 minutes, whisking occasionally.
+- Pour the water into a bowl, add the perch roe, and brine for 7 minutes, whisking occasionally.

 - Drain in a chinois for about 5 minutes.
-Store in a plastic container, and refrigerate.
+Transfer to a plastic container, mix in the oil, and refrigerate.

 Blanched cabbage and cabbage purée